adityakumarxd/litecoin-wallet/README.md

 # Litecoin Wallet Discord Bot

 Welcome to the Litecoin Wallet Discord Bot repository!
-This bot allows users to manage their Litecoin wallets directly from Discord with ease.
-Our bot provides various features to enhance your Litecoin experience.
+This bot allows users to manage their Litecoin wallets directly from Discord with ease just like exodus (but on discord).

 ## Features